Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 Computes the number of non-increasing and non-decreasing runs in *X* minus one.

-The measure of presortedness is slightly different from its original description in [*Sort Race*][sort-race] by Zhang, Meng and Liang:
+The measure of presortedness is slightly different from its original description in [*Sort Race*][sort-race] by H. Zhang, B. Meng and Y. Liang:
 * It subtracts 1 from the number of runs, thus returning 0 when *X* is sorted
 * It explicitly handles non-increasing and non-decreasing runs, not only the strictly increasing or decreasing ones